Holiday Home Sales: Yes! You Should List Your Home for Sale in Winter

 Speaking of wet weather, don’t forget to close the fireplace damper, Felicia reminds her clients.
 “You wouldn’t want to ruin those beautiful hardwood floors!”

-8. Lots of light
+8. Bring in lots of light

 Combat those overcast skies and short days by opening all the window coverings and turning on every light.